A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Introduction

-It is also worthwhile to mention the broader literature, such as the work in \cite{larson2016stochastic} and \cite{chen2015stochastic}.
+It is also worthwhile to mention the broader literature.
+For important work on SG-type methods and their corresponding theoretical analyses, see, e.g., \cite{AgarBott15}, \cite{ByrdChinNoceWu12}, \cite{Chun54}, \cite{FrieSchm12}, \cite{GhadLan13}, \cite{Glad65}, \cite{johnson2013accelerating}, and \cite{NemiJudiLanShap09}.
+There are also numerous variants of SG methods based on gradient aggregation, iterative averaging, second-order techniques, momentum, acceleration, and beyond; for work on these, see \cite{BottCurtNoce18} and the references therein.
+More related to our work are techniques that normalize steplengths based on \emph{accumulated} gradient information; see, e.g., \cite{DuchHazaSing11} and \cite{RossMineLang13}.
+In a different direction, one should also contrast our work with stochastic trust region approaches, such as those in \cite{larson2016stochastic} and \cite{chen2015stochastic}.
 The approaches proposed in these papers, which are based on the use of randomized models of the objective function constructed during each iteration, are quite distinct from our proposed method.
 For example, these approaches follow a traditional trust region strategy of accepting or rejecting each step based on the magnitude of an (approximate) \emph{actual-to-predicted reduction ratio}.
 Our method, on the other hand, is closer to the SG method in that it accepts the computed step in every iteration.
 Another distinction is that these other approaches rely on the use of so-called \emph{fully linear} models of the objective function to obtain their convergence guarantees.
-Our convergence guarantees are obtained under new and different sets of conditions.
+Our convergence guarantees are obtained under straightforward upper bounds on the second moment of the stochastic gradient estimates, and do not require fully linear models.

 The paper is organized as follows.
 Our algorithm and motivation for our specific iterate updating scheme are the subject of~\S\ref{sec.algorithm}.
 In~\S\ref{sec.convergence}, we prove convergence guarantees for the algorithm under various types of assumptions on the stochastic gradient estimates and stepsize choices.
-The results of numerical experiments on two test problems---one convex and one nonconvex---are given in~\S\ref{sec.numerical}.
+The results of numerical experiments on test problems---some convex and some nonconvex---are given in~\S\ref{sec.numerical}.
 Concluding remarks are given in~\S\ref{sec.conclusion}.
+All norms in the paper are Euclidean, i.e., $\|\cdot\| := \|\cdot\|_2$.